-In November 2022, the Airport adopted a Fluorine-Free Foam (F3) Transition Plan (the "Transition Plan") for aircraft rescue and firefighting (AFFF) operations at the Airport.
-In 2023 FAA is expected to certify for use F3 that do not contain PFAS, as a replacement to AFFF to meet Part 139 ARFF extinguishing agent requirements.
-The demand for F3 will be high when this certification occurs.
-This is because in addition to Part 139 airports, military facilities will also be procuring large amounts of the new formula F3.
-Initial supplies of F3 are anticipated to be limited until production increases.
+In November 2022, the Airport adopted a Fluorine-Free Foam (F3) Transition Plan (the "Transition Plan") for aircraft rescue and firefighting (ARFF) operations at the Airport.
+The Airport recognized that the demand for F3 would be high when this certification occurred.
+This is because in addition to Part 139 airports, military facilities would also be procuring large amounts of the new formula F3.
+Initial supplies of F3 were anticipated to be limited until production increases.
 The Airport therefore believed it important to plan efficiently and cost-effectively to procure F3.
-The Transition Plan outlines steps that can be taken to procure and transition to the use of F3.
-These steps are organized by three focus areas: Pre-Procurement Planning, Procurement / ARFF Operational Transition, and ARFF Operational Practices.
-ARFF Operational Practices will not assume the safety of the non-PFAS F3, even if certified by the manufacturers and distributors.
-Rather, precautions will be taken to limit the discharge of newformula F3 to ensure there are no unintended negative effects on the environment and water supplies.
+The Transition Plan outlined steps that would be taken to procure and transition to the use of F3.
+These steps were organized by three focus areas: Pre-Procurement Planning, Procurement / ARFF Operational Transition, and ARFF Operational Practices.
+ARFF Operational Practices did not assume the safety of the non-PFAS F3, even if certified by the manufacturers and distributors.
+Rather, precautions will be taken to limit the discharge of new-formula F3 to ensure there are no unintended negative effects on the environment and water supplies.